JSpec

 The grand idea

-The idea is to replace assert language with should language and make it as close to English as possible.
-This forces the brain to work in a different mode, writing a specification of behavior for your program rather than assertion that the program works.
+that the program works.
 The difference might seem subtle, but requires a different style of thinking and promotes true TDD/BDD - when specifications are written before implementation, sometimes even by different people.

-JSpec uses should word instead of assert.
+.
 Here is an example of an old style test:

 The JSpec style of writing this test would be: